ldapjs/node-ldapjs/docs/errors.md

 # Overview

-This documents the ldapjs Errors API; this assumes that you are familiar with LDAP, so if you're not, hit the [guide](http://ldapjs.org/guide.html) first.
+This document covers the ldapjs errors API and assumes that you are familiar with LDAP.
+If you're not, read the [guide](http://ldapjs.org/guide.html) first.

 All errors in the ldapjs framework extend from an abstract error type called `LDAPError`.
 In addition to the properties listed below, all errors will have